exakat/exakat/docs/Rules.rst

 setcookie ( string $name [, string $value =  [, int $expire = 0 [, string $path =  [, string $domain =  [, bool $secure = false [, bool $httponly = false ]]]]]] )

-The $expire argument sets the date of expiration of the cookie.
+The ``$expire`` argument sets the date of expiration of the cookie.
 It is recommended to make it as low as possible, to reduce its chances to be captured.
 Sometimes, low expiration date may be several days (for preferences), and other times, low expiration date means a few minutes.

-The $path argument limits the transmission of the cookie to URL whose path matches the one mentionned here.
+The ``$path`` argument limits the transmission of the cookie to URL whose path matches the one mentionned here.
 By default, it is '/', which means the whole server.
 If a cookie usage is limited to a part of the application, use it here.

-The $domain argument limits the transmission of the cookie to URL whose domain matches the one mentionned here.
+The ``$domain`` argument limits the transmission of the cookie to URL whose domain matches the one mentionned here.
 By default, it is '', which means any server on the internet.
 At worse, you may use 'mydomain.com' to cover your whole domain, or better, refine it with the actual subdomain of usage.

-The $secure argument limits the transmission of the cookie over HTTP (by default) or HTTPS.
+The ``$secure`` argument limits the transmission of the cookie over HTTP (by default) or HTTPS.
 The second is better, as the transmission of the cookie is crypted.
 In case HTTPS is still at the planned stage, use '$_SERVER[HTTPS]'.
 This environnement variable is false on HTTP, and true on HTTPS.

-The $httponly argument limits the access of the cookie to Javascript.
+The ``$httponly`` argument limits the access of the cookie to Javascript.
 It is only transmitted to the browser, and retransmitted.
 This helps reducing XSS and CSRF attacks, though it is disputed.

+The ``$samesite`` argument limits the sending of the cookie to the domain that initiated the request.
+It is by default `Lax` but should be upgraded to `Strict` whenever possible.
+This feature is available as PHP 7.3.

 .. code-block:: php